abbezz/Abdollah-Zamannoun/README.md

 ## I'm a nothing only a human!!

-- 🌱 I’m currently learning Full Stack development in University of Birmingham 🤣
+- 🌱 I’m currently learning Full Stack development in University of Birmingham
 - 🥅 2022 Goals: Learn more about
-- ⚡ Fun fact: I love to read philosophy books and play games.
+- ⚡ Fun fact: I love to read philosophy books and play games (Warzone) 🤣

 ### Connect with me: